DataDog/terraform-provider-datadog/docs/data-sources/team.md

 page_title: "datadog_team Data Source - terraform-provider-datadog"
 subcategory: ""
 description: |-
-  Use this data source to retrieve information about an existing api key.
+  Use this data source to retrieve information about an existing Datadog team.
 ---

 # datadog_team (Data Source)

-Use this data source to retrieve information about an existing api key.
+Use this data source to retrieve information about an existing Datadog team.

 ## Example Usage